Polytoria/Docs/docs/user-guide/basic/index.md

 <div class="alert alert-info">
     <strong>Note:</strong>
-    If you haven't downloaded the launcher yet, the download modal will popup for you to install it first.
+    If you haven't downloaded the launcher yet, you can download Polytoria by locating the Download button on the [places page.](https://polytoria.com/places/)
 </div>